Landscapes of Earth and Soul

 Holyscapes are places where human beings make their living, grow their food, where they go to be with family and friends, where they worship, where they move and where they dwell.
 Holyscapes are also places where non-humans can flourish without exploitation and the threat of extirpation.
 Holyscapes are the many layers of place, story and sacred sites that preceded many of us of immigrant background.
 Holyscapes are the wild and tangled inner landscapes where we fight demons and strive toward the divine.

 After starting this Blog I was approached by Patheos to get my writer out to a wider audience.
 Thus, Holyscapes @ Patheos will continue to explore these themes.
-My posts here will include more personal reflections, poetry, photography, other writing and launching my attempts at spiritual direction and religious and historic (Holy) site management.
+My posts here will include more personal reflections, poetry, photography, other writing.

 If you are interested in purchasing any of my photography, please see my Photography page.
 Any and all revenue generated by the sales of my photographs will go directly to paying down my student loans.
 Cheers, and enjoy!